 Ægir

-We shall begin a bit further north now, with the Norse deity Ægir, who was not technically a god, but a “jötunn” instead – which were supernatural beings, contrasted with the gods, though they were usually very closely comparable. Ægir was the personification of the sea itself in Norse Mythology and was married to the goddess Rán, who also personified the sea, whilst their daughters were the waves.
+Ægir was a Norse deity, who was not technically a god, but a “jötunn” instead – which were supernatural beings, contrasted with the gods, though they were usually very closely comparable. Ægir was the personification of the sea itself in Norse Mythology and was married to the goddess Rán, who also personified the sea, whilst their daughters were the waves.

 Little is known about either of their roles in Norse society, although it is likely that they were venerated widely by the later Vikings, whose way of life was strongly dependent on seafaring and fishing.